 - Don’t add an objective: If you want to discuss your career objectives, save them for your cover letter, rather than wasting valuable CV profile space.

 - Avoid cliches: If there’s one thing that’ll annoy a recruiter, it’s a clichè-packed CV.
-Focus on showcasing your hard skills, experience and the results you’ve gained in previous roles, which will impress recruiters far more.
+Focus on showcasing your hard skills, experience and the results you’ve gained in previous executive roles, which will impress recruiters far more.

 What to include in your CFO CV profile?